rutgerblom/SDDC.Lab/README.md

 ### Recommendations
 The following are recommendations based on our experience with deploying Pods:

 * Use a physical layer-3 switch with appropriate OSPF configuration matching the OSPF settings in your config.yml file.
-Dynamic routing between your Pods and your physical network will make your life easier.
+Dynamic routing between your Pods and your physical network will make for a better experience.
-* Hardware configuration of the physical standalone ESXi host:
+* Hardware configuration of the physical ESXi host(s):
   * 2 CPUs (10 cores per CPU)
   * 320 GB RAM
   * 1 TB storage capacity (preferably SSD).
 Either DAS or 10 Gbit NFS/iSCSI